tnbCrow/escrow-bot/README.md

 ##### To run django server

-- Go to API directory.

 - Use `python manage.py migrate` to create database.

 - Create superuser with the command `python manage.py createsuperuser`.

-- Login into the Django admin panel and add an entry in ScanTracker table. (only the transactions created after the entry will be tracked)

 - Run the server with `python manage.py runserver`.